RedSerge/ColonizationTools/README.md

 This tool changes the native settlements (tribes) from selected save file; for each settlement that is H (or less) hits away from destruction, sets the number of hits to T. For example, "NATIVE.EXE 1 255 255" sets the most possible level of protection for each tribe at slot #1.

-*P.S.: check also "tribes" Python script that allows to "recover" native tribes.*
+*P.S.: check also "tribes" Python script that allows to "recover" native tribes.
+Pre-alpha stage :) .
+Got no more time right now to update.
+Maybe, next summer...*